AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

 >abstract="Check the preview of your file.
 This screen only shows up to 30 records."

-You cannot upload profiles directly into Campaign from the interface, but you can target profiles stored in an external file.
+You can target profiles stored in an external file.
 Profiles are not added to the database, but all fields in the input file are available for [personalization](../personalization/gs-personalization.md).
 Supported file formats are: text (TXT) and comma-separated value (CSV).
+This article describes how to load external profile when creating a standalone email delivery.
+To load data from a file in a workflow, refer to [this page](../workflows/activities/load-file.md).

 >[!CAUTION]
 >
->* This capability is only available for **standalone email deliveries**.
-It cannot be used in workflows, nor with SMS or Push deliveries.
+>* This capability is only available for **email deliveries**.
+It cannot be used with SMS or Push deliveries.
 >
 >* You cannot use [control groups](control-group.md) when loading the target population from an external file.
 >